County seeks resident input

 “We always, always, always want to hear feedback from the community – good, bad, indifferent, preferences – especially during budget season,” said County Administrator Steve Nichols.

-To that end, the county website (fluvannacounty.gov) is hosting a 2017 citizen survey that asks residents to weigh in on their satisfaction with the county’s current services and direction.
+To that end, the county website (fluvannacounty.org) is hosting a 2017 citizen survey that asks residents to weigh in on their satisfaction with the county’s current services and direction.
 Nichols plans to present the data from the survey at the Board of Supervisors meeting on March 15.

 He encouraged residents to take the survey, accessible from the website’s homepage, before March 15.
 “The Board does really listen and they are very interested,” he said.